fakhreddin izadimanesh; amirhosin haghighi; Seyed Alireza Hosseini Kakhk; majid asadi-shekari; hamid marefati

 Abstract

-Background and Aim: Autophagy is a protected lysosome-dependent degradation process that helps maintain homeostasis and metabolic adaptation of the cell.
-Apoptosis and autophagy are the two main mechanisms in the regulation of cell death and survival.
-The aim of this study was the effect of moderate ...
+Background and Aim: Autophagy is a protected lysosome-dependent cellular degradation process that helps maintain homeostasis and metabolic adaptation of the cell.
+The aim of the present study was to investigate the effect of moderate intensity continuous training on the expression of C/EBPβ and ...

 Read More